acmutd/hackutd-org-site/README.md

 ### Storybook

-[Storybook](https://storybook.js.org/) has been configured to facilitate component development for this website.
+[Storybook](https://storybook.js.org/) has been configured to help facilitate component development for this website.
 To run storybooks:

 ```bash
 yarn storybook